-When you measure a circle, its width always comes out at just over 3 times its circumference.
+When you measure a circle, its circumference always comes out at just over 3 times its width.
 Don’t ask us why, it just does.
 Whether it’s a button, a plate, or a car tyre, no matter the size of the circle, the ratio is always the same – around 3.14159265, commonly known as Pi.

 Pi pops up in all sorts of formulas across the worlds of physics and maths - you remember learning about it in school, right?
 Academics the world over see it as perhaps the most important and intriguing irrational number that’s ever existed (i.e. it never terminates or repeats).
 And we agree with them.